When we got up this morning, I was pleasantly surprised by temps just

 into my boots (my feet will really appreciate this), I realize this spot has a premium view of Big Bluff back to the

 northeast.
-I stay here a while taking
+I hang-out awhile taking

 pictures and watching the little ants